Omni Calculator logo

 How Many Tables Calculator

 How Many Tables Calculator is a tool that helps you find the correct table size for a party, wedding, or your living room.
-It may also work in another way round - type your table's size to know how many seats are available.
+It may also work in another way: type your table's size to know how many seats are available.
 This calculator has an additional option to find the number of tables needed for a specific number of guests.
 If you ever wondered how many people can sit at an 8-foot table, this calculator is for you!

 Seats at the rectangular table

-Most of the tables are typically in rectangular or round shapes.
+Most of the tables are typically rectangular or round shapes.
 By rectangular table, you may sit people by the longer sides, set as a length in the How many tables calculator.
-Most rectangular tables are not wide, so that a maximum one person can sit at the head.
-If you want to sit people there, the calculator will provide you the proper value at the bottom of the tool.
+Most rectangular tables are not wide, so that a maximum of one person can sit at the head.
+If you want to sit people there, the calculator will provide you with the proper value at the bottom of the tool.

 Round table seats